magomimmo/modern-cljs/doc/tutorial-22.md

 emitting `clj` files it emits `cljs` and save them into the `"target/test/cljs"` directory.

-Note that we updated the `:test-paths`, which is specific for the CLJ unit tests, and all `:source-paths` of the interested CLJS builds as well.
+Note that we updated the `:test-paths` as well, by adding to it both the newly created CLJ pathnames and the newly created CLJS pathnames.
+This is because the `cljsbuild` does not add back to the Leiningen `:source-paths` and `:test-paths` any CLJS pathnames added to its own `:source-paths`.

 #### Ported Unit Tests